fleetdm/fleet/docs/Configuration/configuration-files/README.md

 The `agent_options` key controls the settings applied to the agent on all your hosts.
 These settings are applied when each host checks in.

-See [Agent configuration](https://fleetdm.com/docs/configuration/agent-configuration) for more information.
+See "[Agent configuration](https://fleetdm.com/docs/configuration/agent-configuration)" for more information.

 #### Mobile device management (MDM) settings